 - Federal: 10-37%, rising on a fixed-bracket scale

 In order to compliantly file and pay your taxes, you’ll fill out a complete copy of federal Form 1065 including all federal K-1s, statements, and attachments.
-Technically speaking, LLCs taxed as corporations pay the Business Income Tax and not a “corporate income tax,” but in practice, it’s the same concept.
+Technically speaking, LLCs taxed as corporations in Idaho pay the Business Income Tax and not a “corporate income tax,” but in practice, it’s the same concept.
 For that, you’ll use Form 41.
-Meanwhile, LLCs taxed as pass-through entities will file Form 40.
+Meanwhile, LLC owners taxed as pass-through entities will file Form 40.

-Beyond that, you’ll be expected to collect the state sales tax if you’re in retail (note: it requires a seller’s permit, which you’ll need to get).
-Then there’s a wide variety of industry-specific taxes, such as beer, cigarettes, mining, and more.
+Beyond that, you’ll be expected to collect the state sales tax of 6% if you’re in retail (note: it requires a seller’s permit, which you’ll need to get).
+Then there’s a wide variety of industry-specific taxes, such as those for beer, cigarettes, mining, and more.
 To learn which miscellaneous taxes apply to you, check out the Idaho State Tax Commission.

 All business owners operating in Idaho must complete an Annual Report filing to demonstrate that their business is still open.
 The report also keeps the state up-to-date on any pertinent information regarding your business that may have changed over the course of the year.